 Usually, the rooster will do a ritual-like dance to woo his target hen before doing the mating process.
 You may observe the rooster dropping one wing and performing in a circling manner around the hen.
 When the hen is willing, it will bend and let the rooster be on top.

-Advantages of Having a Rooster in your Flock
+Advantages of Having a Rooster in Your Flock

 Roosters may provide various benefits to your flock.
-Although some consider it a terrible choice, there are numerous significant advantages to include them in your flock.
+Although some consider it a terrible choice, there are numerous significant advantages to including them in your flock.
 Implantation, flock protection, and attractiveness are only a few of these advantages.
 Generally, roosters are a straightforward and economical method to expand the number of your flock.

 Some flock owners have a few hens and seek to expand their flock or increase the demand for eggs.
 One of the most effective methods to increase the number of the population of your chickens is to add a rooster.
 But be sure to have a piece of knowledge about the idea of how many hens per rooster you should have to avoid some flock issues.